 For convenience, we define the inverse of the reservation value function $c_G(\cdot)=r^{-1}(\cdot;G)$:

 The function $c_G(x)$ represents the search cost of the consumer whose reservation value is $x$ (under conjecture $G$).
-Equivalently, it measures the expected incremental surplus from an additional search when the current match is $x$.\footnote{ For this reason, \textcite{dogan2022consumer} refers to $c_G$ as the \textit{incremental-benefit} function. } Since reservation values are strictly decreasing in search costs, a consumer's reservation value exceeds $x$ (i.e., $r(c)>x$) if and only if their search costs is below $c_G(x)$.
-Thus, $H(c_G(x))$ represents the fraction of consumers who continue searching upon receiving signal $x$.
+Equivalently, it captures the expected incremental surplus from an additional search when the current best match is $x$.\footnote{ For this reason, \textcite{dogan2022consumer} refers to $c_G$ as the \textit{incremental-benefit} function. } Since reservation values are strictly decreasing in search costs, a consumer's reservation value exceeds $x$ (i.e., $r(c)>x$) if and only if their search cost is below $c_G(x)$.
+Thus, $H(c_G(x))$ represents the fraction of consumers who continue searching upon receiving a signal $x$.

-Heterogeneity of search costs naturally generates heterogeneity in consumers' reservation values, distributed continuously across an interval $[\underline{r},\overline{r}]$, where we denote $\underline{r} := r(\overline{c})$ and $\overline{r} := r(\underline{c})$ as the lowest and the highest reservation values of the consumers, respectively.\footnote{ If $\underline{c}=0$, we define $\overline{r} := \max(\text{supp}(G))$.
-This is a notational simplification, as $0$-consumers do not follow the reservation value strategy, but follows the weakly dominant strategy of visiting all firms.} Observe that for any consumer with $c>0$, their reservation value satisfies $r(c)<\max(\supp(G))$, since no additional surplus can be obtained from searching after receiving the highest possible signal $x=\max(\supp(G))$.
+Heterogeneity of search costs naturally generates heterogeneity in consumers' reservation values, distributed continuously across an interval $[\underline{r},\overline{r}]$, where we denote $\underline{r} := r(\overline{c})$ and $\overline{r} := r(\underline{c})$ as the lowest and the highest reservation value of the consumers, respectively.\footnote{ If $\underline{c}=0$, we define $\overline{r} := \max(\text{supp}(G))$.
+This is a notational simplification, as $0$-consumers do not follow the reservation value strategy but instead follow the weakly dominant strategy of visiting all firms.} Observe that for any consumer with $c>0$, their reservation value satisfies $r(c)<\max(\supp(G))$, since no additional surplus can be obtained from searching after receiving the highest possible signal $x=\max(\supp(G))$.